neelchauhan/mpd-x/docs/mpd14.md

 \`\``/usr/local/etc/mpd/get_passwd.sh gregory`\'\').
 The command string may include initial, fixed arguments as well.
-This program should print the plaintext password for the named user as a single line to standard output, and then exit. `Mpd` will block for this operation, so the program should respond and exit quickly.
+This program should print the plaintext password for the named user as a single line to standard output, and then exit. `mpdx` will block for this operation, so the program should respond and exit quickly.
 If there is an error, the command should print an empty line, or just not print anything.